-But before you remove inactive subscribers, do everything in your power to find a way to reconnect.
+But before you remove inactive customers, do everything in your power to find a way to reconnect.
 They signed up with you for a reason.

-A re-engagement campaign is your last effort to remind them of the value you add to their lives.
+A re-engagement campaign is your last effort to remind them of the value and relevant content you add to their lives.

 Now depending on what you offer and how often you send your emails, "inactive" will mean different things to different businesses.

 A simple way to segment inactive subscribers is to group them based on whether they've opened your emails or clicked on any of your offers in the last 6 months.
 Anyone that falls into that category is an inactive subscriber and needs to be part of your re-engagement list.

 Once you have your subscriber groups ready, it's time to get into action and start creating your re-engagement email template.

 The goal of your re-engagement campaign is to grab people's attention and restate your value proposition (why they signed up in the first place).
 The call to action, or CTA, should be that they remain on your list or unsubscribe if they have no intention of engaging with your emails again—painful, but better for your costs and email statistics.

 These people might not even remember signing up for your email list.
 It's easy to lose track of things in today's crowded inboxes.

 It's important to create a new email that's tailored to the inactive group.
 Sending people a slightly different version of the emails you've been sending probably won't make much of a difference.